Skip to content

 docs/project-context.md ← what the project is, stack, non-negotiables

-docs/decisions/ ← why you chose PostgreSQL, why you went DDD
+docs/architecture/decisions/ ← why you chose your database, why you went with this architecture style

 Loaded automatically at session start via git-aware hooks.